Emu-Spy/Rogue/README.md

 # Rogue
-Code to help a player make a Rogue class in D&D (School Project).
+Code to help a player make a Rogue class in D&D (School Project(for school)).